-The Ethics Panel consists of five members who are residents of Frederick County.
+The Ethics Panel consists of seven members who are residents of Frederick County.
 Each member serves for a term of three years and is limited to serve two consecutive terms.
 The panel’s responsibilities include:

 - Devise, receive, and maintain all forms generated by the Ethics Policy.

 - Provide advisory opinions to persons subject to the policy as to the applicability of provisions to them.

 - Process and make findings as to complaints filed by any person alleging violations of this policy.